 1. It’s Hot

 Unless you’re lucky enough to swim at an indoor pool, it will most likely be a blazing hot day at the pool.
-That’s why it’s called “summer” swim team.
-I’ve learn to wear loose fitting, light-weight clothing.
-Linen or light-weight cotton shorts and a light tank.
+That’s why it’s called the “summer” swim team.
+I’ve learned to wear loose-fitting, lightweight clothing.
+Linen or lightweight cotton shorts and a light tank.
 Be aware that you might get splashed or get a little wet so wear something that also dries quickly.
 I also bring along my Yeti rambler full of ice and water.
 Stay hydrated folks!
 A hat or umbrella is also a good idea.

 2. It’s Long